TULIUM | Museum Pavilion as a Real World Laboratory

 ZRS Architekten Ingenieure

-The Museum Pavilion and Touristic Information Trails on the TU Berlin campus are a joint project of TU Berlin and the Charlottenburg-Wilmersdorf district office, aiming to connect the university and the city and to open up the campus to the surrounding urban space.
+The TULIUM on the TU Berlin campus are a joint project of TU Berlin and the Charlottenburg-Wilmersdorf district office, aiming to connect the university and the city and to open up the campus to the surrounding urban space.

 Technische Universität Berlin plans to transform the campus into a central place of exchange between science, art and society.
 To this end, a pavilion will be built that is thematically aligned with the TU Berlin’s mineralogical collections.
 It will serve as an exhibition, event and experimental space for various stakeholders from TU Berlin and UDK.